awsdocs/aws-iot-docs/developerguide/manual-cert-registration.md

 1. After closing the file dialog box, select whether you want to activate or revoke the client certificates when you register them\.

-   If you don't activate a certificate when it is registered, [Activate a Client Certificate \(console\)](activate-or-deactivate-device-cert.md#activate-device-cert-console) describes how to activate it later\.
+   If you don't activate a certificate when it is registered, [Activate a client certificate \(console\)](activate-or-deactivate-device-cert.md#activate-device-cert-console) describes how to activate it later\.

    If a certificate is revoked when it is registered, it can't be activated later\.